 DC: What ended up happening to make you switch to the CheXpress?
 Did the old one finally stop working?

 VW: We suddenly started getting all black on one side of the images, but it had worked perfectly right up until the day before.
-[Note: This is most often caused when the camera finally wears out on very old scanners.]
+[Note: This is most often caused when the image sensor finally wears out on very old scanners.]
 But the cost of the new one was only a third of the original.
 If it lasts as long, I’m sure we’ll get our money’s worth out of this one too!